shopware/shopware/src/Docs/administration/guide--how-to-write-an-administration-module.md

         * Tries to find a `<template>` tag where the attribute `component` is equal to the name of the component in the `document`.
     * `findOverride`
         *  Tries to find a `<template>` tag where the attribute `override` is equal to the name of the component in the `document`.
-* `Application` - The application bootstrapping which takes care of the dependency management and bootstrapping of the application
+* `Touchpoint` - The application bootstrapping which takes care of the dependency management and bootstrapping of the application
     * `addFactory`
         * Adds a factory to the application.
 A factory creates objects for the domain.
 The factory will be registered in a nested DI container.
     * `addFactoryDecorator`